Middleware

 ];

-With the authentication middleware, we can focus on writing business code in the controller layer without worrying about whether the user is logged in.
+With the authentication middleware, we can focus on writing business logic at the controller level without worrying about whether the user is logged in.

 Example: Cross-Origin Request Middleware

-(create directory if it does not exist) as follows:
+(create the directory if it does not exist) as follows:

 <?php